-She regularly writes for the Los Angeles Times, for example, on the only organic produce shop in South LA, Inglewood's pre-Rams eats, and Chinese New Year dumplings.
+She regularly writes for the Los Angeles Times, for example, on the only organic produce shop in South LA, a 70 year-old Greek food shop, and Chinese New Year dumplings.
 She has also written about street food around the world for VICE and Lucky Peach.

 She has talked about garbage with Massimo Bottura and everything bagels with Chrissy Teigen's cookbook co-author.
 She's kibitzed about kasha with Mark Bittman for HEEB magazine, interviewed Martha Stewart and Anthony Bourdain for Time Out New York, opined for Tablet magazine on the importance of her correction to The New York Times' Theodore Bikel obit, argued for the acceptance of Canadian seal-hunting in meatpaper, penned South California farmers' markets reports for KCET Los Angeles, and historicized one of Canada's last remaining Jewish dairy restaurants for Edible Toronto.

 She is also working on a book about pastrami and 'Little Rumania' in early 20th century NYC.
 Listen to her wax poetic about Mexican Pastrami in LA on KCRW's "GOOD FOOD" with Evan Kleiman.